Timothy-W-Hilton/VPRMLandSfcModel/README.md

 # Description:

-Provides an R implementation of the Vegetation Photosynthesis and Respiration Model (VPRM) of Mahadevan et al (2008) and tools to estimate VPRM parameter values from observations.
+Provides an R implementation of the Vegetation Photosynthesis and Respiration Model (VPRM) of Mahadevan et al (2008), the urbanVPRM of Hardiman et al (2017), and tools to estimate VPRM parameter values from observations.
 VPRM is a simple diagnostic land surface model based on light-use efficiency.
 VPRM diagnoses gross ecosystem exchange (GEE) of carbon dioxide, ecosystem respiration (R), and net ecosystem exchange (NEE) of carbon dioxide.
-VPRM parameters may be estimated separately for different subsets of a dataset of observations.
+The urbanVPRM adapts the VPRM to urban settings by adjusting GEE and R to account for impervious surface area and the urban heat island effect. (urban)VPRM parameters may be estimated separately for different subsets of a dataset of observations.
 If the Rmpi package is installed, such separate parameter estimations may be run in parallel.

 # Details:

 - Package:   VPRMLandSfcModel
 - Type:      Package
-- Version:   1.2.1
+- Version:   1.3.0
-- Date:      2017-10-03
+- Date:      2023-07-07
 - License:   GPL-3
 - LazyLoad:  yes